Daredevil (Lev Gleason Publications)

-Daredevil is a fictional superhero created by Jack Binder, who starred in comics from Lev Gleason Publications during the 1930s–1940s period historians and fans call the Golden Age of comic books before being retroactively established into the Image Universe by Image Comics in the 1990s as its first character.
-The character is unrelated to Marvel Comics' Daredevil.
+Daredevil, a superhero created by Jack Binder, starred in comics from Lev Gleason Publications during the 1930s–1940s period that historians and fans call the Golden Age of comic books.
+The character was retroactively established into the Image Universe by Image Comics in the 1990s as its first character.
+The character is unrelated to Marvel Comics' Daredevil, and recent renditions of the character have often renamed him Doubledare or The Death-Defying Devil to avoid confusion and potential lawsuits.

 As a child, Bart Hill had been rendered mute by the shock of seeing his father murdered and himself being branded with a hot iron.
 Orphaned, he grew up to become a boomerang marksman, in homage to the boomerang-shaped scar left on his chest.
 Like Batman, introduced a year earlier, he took up a costume to wage vigilante vengeance.

 Editor Jack Cole, who would create the classic Plastic Man a year later, revamped the character in the next issue as Bill Hart, pitting him against Silver Streak's lead character, the villainous Claw, for a five-issue battle that made Daredevil a star.